49th Harvard National Forensics Tournament

 Email address: babatunde.bukunmy@gmail.com

-Even if they don't agree with the framing or the argument, I strongly advise teams to engage the other party's case.
+Even if you don't agree with the framing or the argument, I encourage you to engage with the other team's case.
+This demonstrates a comprehensive understanding and helps foster a constructive dialogue.

 Policy Debate Paradigm: